Vikash Jaiswal: Ludo King

 In October 2015, Jaiswal came up with the idea for Ludo King, after coming across a Snakes and Ladders game app.
 Jaiswal developed the game with one programmer and one graphic designer.

-Ludo King was launched in December 2016 and has "the list since May 2017."
+Ludo King was launched in December 2016 and reached the top charts in May 2017.
 By November 2017, the game had 120 million users worldwide, of which 'around 100 million were in India, followed by Indonesia, Pakistan, Nepal, Saudi Arabia, Brazil.'

 Talking about Ludo King, Jaiswal said, "It was all luck with Ludo King...But I always thought that I would be able to list my game in the list of top charts.”
 He was sure that the game would "come in the top 10 rankings of the board games category in India.”

 Ludo King has won numerous awards including the Mobile & Tablet Game: Arcade/Casual (International) in Gaming at the 19th FICCI FRAMES Best Animated Frames (BAF) Awards.
 Ludo King was also selected as Best Casual Game of 2018 on Google Play Store by popular vote.
 Ludo King was also listed in the Top 3 downloaded games in India in 2018, according to the Google's annual Year in Search: Insights for Brands report.
-The app was named "No.1 Game of India" by MidDay, while the Apple app store listed Ludo King in the list of 21 apps for 2021.
+The app was named "No. 1 Game of India" by MidDay, while the Apple app store listed Ludo King in the list of 21 apps for 2021.
 Ludo King is the first Indian gaming app to cross 1 billion downloads on Google Play Store.

+By 2025, the game had surpassed 1.5 billion downloads worldwide.